Select Statement in Go

 Received value is: process successful

-The infinite loop sleeps for 1000 milliseconds (1 second) during the start of each iteration and them performs a select operation.
+The infinite loop sleeps for 1000 milliseconds (1 second) during the start of each iteration and then performs a select operation.

-case will be executed during this time and the program will print no value received
+Hence the default case will be executed during this time, and the program will print no value received 5 times.

 Deadlock and default case